Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 This class always creates a new vertex and has no other methods.

-@subsubsection occt_modalg_3_1_2 Edge
+@subsection occt_modalg_3_2 Edge

+@subsubsection occt_modalg_3_2_1 Basic edge construction method

 Use *BRepBuilderAPI_MakeEdge* to create from a curve and vertices.
-The basic method is to  construct an edge from a curve, two vertices, and two parameters.
-All other constructions are derived from this one.
-The basic method and its arguments are  described first, followed by the other methods.
-The BRepBuilderAPI_MakeEdge  class can provide extra information and return an error status.
+The basic method constructs an edge from a curve, two vertices, and two parameters.

-#### Basic Edge construction

 ~~~~~
 Handle(Geom_Curve) C = ...; // a curve